MahmoodKamali/keycloak-logs-to-ELK/README.md

-# Enable logging all events of keyclock:
+# Enabling Logging of All Keycloak Events:

-- Add a directory named `startup-scripts` and create a file named `logging.cli` into it.
+- Create a directory named `startup-scripts` and within it, create a file named `logging.cli`.

-- Add the required config lines:
+- Insert the necessary configuration lines:

 ```
 embed-server --server-config=standalone.xml  --std-out=echo